Skip to main content

 Set your age and retirement age

-Enter your current age and expected retirement age.
-Standard retirement in India is 58.
-The calculator projects corpus for the period between these ages.
+Insert your current age and expected retirement age.
+The standard pension age in India is 58 years.
+The calculator projects the corpus for the period between these ages.

-If you have an existing EPF balance (from previous jobs or current), enter it here.
-It will be compounded along with new contributions.
+If you have an existing EPF balance (from previous jobs or current one), enter it here.
+It will be capitalized together with new contributions.

 Suggerimenti

-- Consider making Voluntary Provident Fund (VPF) contributions above 12% to boost your retirement corpus — they earn the same EPF interest rate.
+• Contribute to your Voluntary Provident Fund (VPF) beyond 12% to boost your pension corpus - same interest rate applies to EPF.

-- Transfer your EPF balance when switching jobs using UAN (Universal Account Number) to avoid losing interest and service continuity.
+• Transfer your EPF balance when changing jobs using your UAN to avoid interest loss and continuity of service.

-- EPF withdrawals before 5 years of continuous service attract TDS at 10% (30% without PAN).
-Plan withdrawals strategically.
+• Contribute before age 5 of continuous service are subject to a 10% TDS (30% without PAN).
+Plan your contributions carefully.

 Domande frequenti